godatadriven/python-devcontainer-template/blogpost.md

 <!-- ## The challenge: onboarding newcomers & mismatched environments -->

 Take the following scenario.
 Your company uses Apache Spark to process data, and your team has pyspark set up in a Python project.
 The codebase is built on a specific Python version, using a certain Java installation, and an accompanying pyspark version that works with the former.
 To onboard a new member, you will need to pass a list of instructions the developer needs to follow carefully in order to get their setup working.
-But not everyone might run this on the same laptop environment: different hardware, different operating systems.
+But not everyone might run this on the same laptop environment: different hardware, and different operating systems.
 This is getting challenging.

 But the setup is a one-off, right?
 Just go through the setup once and you’ll be good.
 Not entirely.
 Your code environment will change over time: your team will probably install, update or remove packages during the project’s development.
-This means that if a developer creates a new feature and changes its own environment to do so; it also needs to make sure that the other team members change theirs and that the production environment is updated accordingly.
-This makes it easy to get mis-aligned environments: between developers, between development and production.
+This means that if a developer creates a new feature and changes their own environment to do so; he or she also needs to make sure that the other team members change theirs and that the production environment is updated accordingly.
+This makes it easy to get misaligned environments: between developers, and between development & production.

 We can do better than this!
 Instead of giving other developers a setup document, let’s make sure we also create formal instructions so we can *automatically* set up the development environment.
 Docker lets us do exactly this – on which Devcontainers are built on top of.
 <!-- ~~Devcontainers to the rescue ⛑~~.  -->